Elliott wins at Road America to start new Hendrick streak

 Road America, which opened in 1955, is located on 640 acres about halfway between Milwaukee and Green Bay.
 The 4.084-mile course features 14 turns and is surrounded by about 1,600 campsites.

-The course wasn’t unfamiliar to the entire field since Road America has hosted an annual Xfinity Series event since 2010.
+The course wasn’t unfamiliar to the entire field because Road America has hosted an annual Xfinity Series event since 2010.
 Kyle Busch won Saturday’s Xfinity Series event at Road America, giving the Joe Gibbs Racing driver four Xfinity wins this year in as many starts.

 More AP auto racing: https://apnews.com/hub/auto-racing and https://twitter.com/AP_Sports